UK Packing List: What to Pack for an Overseas Trip to the UK (The Only List You’ll Actually Need)

 Layering and comfort matter far more than variety.

-A Simple Way to Keep Everything Organized
+A Simple Way to Keep Everything Organized with the UK Packing List

 I keep my full UK packing list updated with different options depending on budget and travel